ChaoticLeah/blog/content/post/roblox-world-procgen/index.md

 ## Chunk unloading

-Chunks that have not been modified by the player will be unloaded if the server has some free time.
-If the server is overwhelmed with other stuff it will wait since unloading is also quite a lot of work deleting all the spawnables, and clearing all of the terrain in the chunk.
+Chunks that have not been modified by the player will be unloaded if the server has some free time (when no players are near the chunk in question).
+If the server is overwhelmed with other stuff it will wait since unloading is also quite a lot of work for the server with deleting all the spawnables, and clearing all of the terrain in the chunk.

 ## Last few things

 I have not mentioned it yet but this game has an ocean.
 This is easy since we just place a bunch of water and then the terrain generator overrides the bits of water with land if needed.
 Anything under the sea level will now have water in it.

+If you want to test this game there are 2 versions.
+[Version 1](https://www.roblox.com/games/10101337094/Procedural-Game-Test) has building, and some things which version 2 doesnt have, and [Version 2](https://www.roblox.com/games/12519962736/Desolate-Dominion) has many changes, fixes, and other features.
+Version 2 is a full rewrite of the game.

+If you thought this article was intresting I might be able to make one on the anticheat in this game so let me know.